jonniebigodes/freecodecampchallenges/README.md

 As it's not in direct contradiction of the rules and/or objective.
 In terms of development methodology i used the following:
   - /calculator/
-    - This folder contains the logic bits for the challenges that required some extra logic used.
+    - This folder contains the implementation of the calculator challenge.
   - /pomochallenge/
-    - this folder contains all the view implementation and also the routing logic used.
+    - this folder contains the implementation of the pomodoro challenge.
   - /quotesChallenge/
-    - Inside this folder are the components i.e views used for the challenges
+    - this folder contains the implementation of the Random quote machine.
   - /simonsays/
-    - This folder contains the release(aka build files).
+    - This folder contains the implementation of the Simon Says game.
   - /tictac/
-    - This folder contains the placeholder for the File Metadata challenge upload info
+    - This folder contains the implementation of the tic tac toe game.
   - /twitchchallenge/
-    - This folder contains the implementation of the twitch api challenge
+    - This folder contains the implementation of the twitch api challenge.
   - /weatherChallenge/
-    - This folder contains the implementation of the show the local weather challenge
+    - This folder contains the implementation of the show the local weather challenge.
   - /wikiviewer/
-    - This folder contains the implementation of the wikipedia viewer challenge
+    - This folder contains the implementation of the wikipedia viewer challenge.

 ### Tech

 this set of challenges uses a number of open source projects to work properly:
 * HTML - markup language for creating web pages and web applications
 * [Node.js] - evented I/O JavaScript runtime
 * [JQuery] - A fast, small, and feature-rich JavaScript library
 * [Pug] - robust, elegant, feature rich template engine for Node.js